akankshajob/smile-generator/README.md

 # 💌 Smile Generator – A Wholesome Compliment App

 **Smile Generator** is a cozy desktop app that delivers heartfelt compliments to brighten your day.
-Whether you're coding, studying, or just need a pick-me-up, this app is here to remind you that *you are amazing* 💖
+Whether you're coding, studying, or just need a pick-me-up, this app is here to remind you that *you are amazing* 💖Built with ❤️ using `tkinter`, `pyttsx3`, and `plyer`.

 ---